shpml/fundamentals/09_chapter/05_lesson.md

 }
 ```

 Q: How many times does this loop run?
-What's the final value of myString?
+What's the final value of `myString`?

 A: Each time this loop runs, the value of `z` increases by 1.
 Because its initial value is 0 and the condition becomes `false` the moment that z becomes 5, our loop will run exactly 5 times.
 As a result, the string `myString` has a final value of "XXXXX" (5 Xs).